Materials in Society Minor

 Why do it?

 From alternative energy to quantum computers, the future of technology requires materials innovation and use.
 The next generation of engaged citizens, businesspeople, innovators, and policymakers will have to consider the impact of technology on communities and cultures to drive society in a responsible direction.
-Prepare to guide the future of technological advances from a global and holistic perspective while considering the environment, social equity, and the limitations of material properties.
+This minor will prepare you to guide the future of technological advances from a global and holistic perspective while considering the environment, social equity, and the limitations of material properties.

-This 18-hour minor includes 6 hours of required courses, 9 hours of elective courses from 3 categories, and a 3 hour capstone course.
+This 18-hour minor includes 6 hours of required courses, 9 hours of elective courses from three categories, and a 3-hour capstone course.

 MSE 1014: The Science of Materials in Everyday Life (introductory course)

 CHEM 4054: Capstone in Materials in Society* (capstone)

 *Prerequisite: CHEM 3054 and MSE 1014

 Students select 9 credit hours of elective courses within three categories: social equity, policy, and materials science.
 Course topics include morality and justice; science, technology, and the environment; energy and society; global science and technology policy; collaborative policy making and planning; data and the art of policy making and planning; energy and raw materials; geopolitics and sustainable development; chemistry in context; and Earth resources, society, and the environment.

 For a complete list of elective courses, consult the Registrar checksheet (follow this link, click on 'checksheets', scroll down to Minors, and find the minor checksheet you're interested in).